 Place the sausage in a large skillet over medium high heat.
-When the meat is about halfway cooked add the onion and red pepper.
+When the meat is about halfway cooked add the onion and roasted red pepper.
 Cook until the sausage is browned and the onions are caramelized.

 Sprinkle the flour across the top of the skillet.
 Mix until all of the four is absorbed.
 Cook the mixture for 4 – 5 minutes.
 This will remove the “floury taste” from the gravy.

 Add enough milk to the pan to cover the sausage mixture about 2 cups.

 Bring the gravy to a slow boil to thicken.
 If the gravy is too thick, add more milk a little at a time allowing the mixture to return to a boil before adding more (gravy is easier to thin than thicken, so take it easy on the milk).

 Reduce the heat and simmer for 15 – 20 minutes.
 Gravy become thicker the longer it cooks, add more milk if need for desired thickness.